 2. T- Motor Company – Motors, ESC & Propellers

 T-Motor that is also known as Tiger Motor was founded in 2009, and it is specialized in R&D, production, sale, ESCs, propellers and it is manufacturing high-quality systems for UAVs.
-This company is producing the very best quadcopter motors on the market that are mostly used for aerial photography, filming, agriculture, and many more things.
+This company is producing the best quadcopter motors on the market, mostly used for aerial photography, filming, agriculture, and many more things.